Fablestarexpanse/PromptWaffle/README.md

 2. **Update Detection**: When a new version is available, users are notified
 3. **Download Progress**: Users can download updates with real-time progress tracking
 4. **Seamless Installation**: Updates are automatically installed and the app restarts
+5. **Test Feature**: Added in v1.2.5 to verify auto-updater functionality

 ### For Developers